zranger1/PixelTeleporter/README.md

 uses it to build a displayable object.
-You can get these maps by running your Pixelblaze mapping function in a Javascript interpreter and capturing the output, or as I did, you can use your browser's debug console to capture the map directly from the Pixelblaze web UI by temporarily adding "console.debug(map) to the mapping function right before it returns the map.
+You can get these maps by running your Pixelblaze mapping function in a Javascript interpreter and capturing the output, or as I did, you can use your browser's debug console to capture the map directly from the Pixelblaze web UI by temporarily adding `console.debug(map)` to the mapping function right before it returns the map.

 # Building the PixelTeleporter Library
 The Processing library portion of PixelTeleporter is built using the Eclipse IDE for Java, version 2019-6.
 To build it, clone the
-[repository](https://github.com/zranger1/PixelTeleporter) ,and open it as an Eclipse project.
+[repository](https://github.com/zranger1/PixelTeleporter) ,and import it as an Eclipse project.
 Check that the build and library settings in Eclipse work on your machine, build the project and go!